 - Gratuitous English: As well as his above-mentioned Catch Phrase, he likes to throw a few other English words into his sentences.

 - Surprisingly Good English: Tag Tournament 2 shows that Lee is bilingual, being proficient in English and Japanese.
 However, this only applies whenever he needs to keep his cover as Violet (although he does speak Japanese to his assistant.)
-This is actually a temporary case of The Other Darrin, as Kaiji Tang (Lee's English VA from Blood Vengeance) provides the voice for the Violet persona while Ryotaro Okiayu remains the VA for the original Lee persona.
-This could also serve as a Call Back as when Violet is introduced (and Lee returns) in 4, he exclusively speaks in English.
+The Japanese and English lines are done by two different voice actors, Ryotaro Okiayu and Kaiji Tang respectively.

 - Kung-Fu Clairvoyance: His TTT2 ending plays this for laughs.